TommyMart/Data_Visualisation_API/readme.md

 - Community and Documentation: SQLAlchemy is backed by a large and active community, providing a wealth of resources, support, and contributions.
 Comprehensive documentation, including tutorials, guides, and API references, helps developers learn how to use SQLAlchemy effectively and troubleshoot any issues they may encounter.

+Now let’s look at how the apps code uses the features, purpose and functionalities of SQLAlchemy.

+For this application SQLAlchemy was assigned to 'db', `db = SQLAlchemy()`, and therfore for the code examples every time we see 'db' we are accessing features from the SQLAlchemy library.

+Models - when creating a table we use an SQLAlchemy class called ‘Model’, `class User(db.Model):`, creates a model class named ‘users’, that represents a table in the database.

+Table Names - we can then assign a name to the Model class, or table, using `__tablename__ = "users"`, that sets the name to ‘users.

+Columns – we then create the table columns, or attributes, assigning them individual datatypes and constraints.
+Examples of the datatypes used in the app are:
+-	String
+-	Integer
+-	Date
+-	Float
+-	Boolean

+And examples of the constraints used in the app are:
+-	Primary key
+-	Foreign key
+-	Unique
+-	Default
+-	Nullable

+`id = db.Column(db.Integer, primary_key=True)`
+Where ‘id’ is a column of the table, with a datatype of integer and is the primary key of the table.
+`user_id = db.Column(db.Integer, db.ForeignKey('users.id')`
+Where 'name' is a column of a table, with a datatype of integer, and is a foriegn key of the 'id' attribute from the users table.
+`name = db.Column(db.String, nullable=False)`
+Where ‘name’ is a column of the table, with a datatype of string and cannot be null.

+Relationships - define how different tables or models relate to each other.

+`‘posts = db.relationship("Post", back_populates="user", cascade="all, delete")’`

+Let’s break this code down…
+-	`db.relationship` is a function that defines that there is a relationship.
+-	`”Post”` is the name of the related model.
+-	`back_populates=”user”` - specifies the attribute on the related model that points back to the current model.
+This indicates that the ‘Post’ model has an attribute ‘user’ that points back to the ‘User’ model.
+-	` cascade="all, delete"` - determines that all related objects are deleted when the parent object is deleted.
+For example, when a user is deleted so are the users posts and comments.

+This code connects the Post model and the user field, a user can make multiple posts, but a post can only be created by one user.

 ---